arhanv/whatsitworth/README.md

 | + 57 more| ... | ... |

 ## Model Design
-The logistic regression model I ended up with through multiple rounds of k-cross-fold validation operated as follows:
+The log regression model I ended up with through multiple rounds of k-cross-fold validation operated as follows:

 | Feature Name (Predictor)                    | Transformations        |
 |---------------------------------|------------------------|